15 Best Chinese Dictionaries to Use in 2024

 If you’re looking for a beginner-friendly dictionary that’s right on your browser, then check out the Written Chinese dictionary.

-Just type in the word you’re looking for, and you’ll get the top matching entries in a fuss-free format.
-It also gives you a separate list of related characters and expressions for expanding your vocabulary.
+Searching for words brings you the primary translation at the top of the page.
+Then it also gives you a separate list of related characters and expressions for expanding your vocabulary.

 Aside from Simplified and Traditional Chinese, there’s also Cantonese support (since they use the same characters but with different pronunciations).

-Hanping dictionary also has a camera scan function!
-The dictionary allows you to scan Chinese text into the app and translates it, even with vertical text.
+It has a camera scan function, which allows you to scan Chinese text into the app to translate it, even with vertical text.

 There’s a little bit of a drawback there, though—Hanping only translates words, so if you need a whole sentence translator, this one won’t be the one.